Dogs are elegant, amazing and adorable. There’s no other way to put it.

 The Jackweiler is an incredibly protective dog when it comes to its family, and will make for a great guard dog.

-It is always alert and will take a few visits from friends and family that don’t live with you in order for the Jackweiler to warm up to them.
+It is always alert and will take a few visits from friends and family that don’t live with you for the Jackweiler to warm up to them.

 The Jackweiler is a fairly easy dog to train and is suited for first-time owners that are still learning the ropes of dog ownership.